 Steps may be further broken down into Moments.
 A Moment is understood to mean a customer’s behaviour over a brief period of time, and tending to have a well understood beginning and end point.
 Customer behaviours can be measured or observed by people or technology.

-The minimum amount of time required to learn a Customer Experience Journey Mapping workshop is 4-hours (we refer to these learning workshops as "1-to-Many" workshops).
+The minimum amount of time required to participate in an introductory workshop is 4-hours (we refer to these learning workshops as "1-to-Many" workshops).

 Applying the methodology to your own business will take another 4-hours to frame the current issues and opportunities, followed by another separate 4-hour workshop to brainstorm and design new ideas that could meet customer needs while also delivering financial value.
-Essentially, running a Journey Mapping workshop on your specific business challenge is an 8-hour affair, broken into two separate 4-hour workshops (frame and ideate).
+Essentially, running an IDEA workshop on your specific business challenge is an 8-hour affair, broken into two separate 4-hour workshops (FRAME and IDEATE).

 Key Principles Canvas